acdh-oeaw/vicav-content/tools/vicav_data_architecture.md

 * A description text
 * an entry in the data type taxonomy in the datasets' corpus document
 * an ODD

+## How VICAV App uses the data

+**TODO** Add pointers to documentation how the data is processed / consumed by VICAV app both in the backend and frontend.